NalaliiaPV/Visualization-Webinar-funnel/project_details.md

 +++ It’s convenient to work with data in the dashboard.
 Lots of filters, lots of graphs and tables.
 They cover all user requests, and it’s very easy to add new visuals.

---- still have to manually download data from Calendly every day.
+--- still have to manually download data from registration service every day.

 <img src="https://github.com/NalaliiaPV/Visualization-Webinar-attendance/blob/main/GDS_Webinar_attentdance_(blured)_2.jpg" width="300">

 ### Iteration 4.

-Calendly and Zoom were replaced by **Bigmarker**.
+Two webinar services were replaced by new one.
 DWH appeared.
 I already have 2 analysts under direct subordination and 1 under project subordination.
 I secured the allocation of development resources for integrations.
 I drew up technical requirements for them: what specific data and how often do we need to transfer from BigMarker to the DWH.
 I created a task in Jira, where I wrote down these requirements.
 I met with the developers product manager - the task was taken into a sprint.

 After 2 weeks the integrations were implemented.
 My analysts checked the data - everything was in order.
 I compiled the terms of reference for one of the analysts for creating a dataset in PostgreSQL, and the terms of reference for another analyst for visualization in **Double cloud**.
 I controlled the process, checked the result - done!